sshaar/clef2020-factchecking-task1/README.md

 ````

 This file contains the basic information regarding the CLEF2020-CheckThat!
 Task 1
-on evidence retrieval estimation dataset provided for the CLEF2020-CheckThat!
+on check-worthiness on tweets dataset dataset provided for the CLEF2020-CheckThat!
 Lab
 on "Automatic Identification and Verification of Claims".
-The current version (1.0, March ?, 2020) corresponds to the release of a
-part of the training data set.
+The current version (1.0, March 20th, 2020) corresponds to the release of the first batch of the training data set.
 The test set will be provided in future versions.
 All changes and updates on these data sets and tools are reported in Section 1 of this document.